Bowl Coalition: Demise

 The Bowl Coalition's demise came about, in large part, as the result of two events that occurred in the 1994 season.
 First, the Southwest Conference, which had seen a marked decline in its quality of play over the past decade, announced it would dissolve after the 1995 season.
 Also, after finishing 10–1–1 in 1992 and 11–1 in 1993, Notre Dame slipped to 6–4–1 in 1994.
 They were still invited to the Fiesta Bowl that season, losing 41–24 to Colorado.
 The sudden fall of Notre Dame led some involved in the Bowl Coalition to be concerned about the possibility of Notre Dame failing to win the minimum six games to be eligible for a bowl invitation.
 To alleviate these concerns, before the 1995 season the Bowl Coalition was reconfigured into the Bowl Alliance, breaking up the conference tie-ins and tweaking a system that still did not include the Big Ten and the Pac-10.

 The final year of the Bowl Coalition saw its formula break down completely, as the situation it was designed to prevent (a split national championship) presented itself as a serious possibility.
-Nebraska (12–0) finished the regular season ranked #1 in the both the AP and Coaches polls while Penn State (11–0) ranked #2 in both polls.
-Penn State had decided shortly after the Bowl Coalition was formed to give up their independent football status and joined the Big Ten, a conference not part of the coalition and whose champion was contractually obligated to play in the Rose Bowl.
+Nebraska (12–0) finished the regular season ranked #1 in both the AP and Coaches polls while Penn State (11–0) ranked #2 in both polls.
+Penn State had decided prior to the formation of the Bowl Coalition to give up its independent football status to join the Big Ten, a conference not part of the coalition and whose champion was contractually obligated to play in the Rose Bowl.
 Nebraska, as Big 8 champion, qualified automatically for the Orange Bowl.
 Since the #2 team in the polls was unavailable, the coalition invited the next highest ranked team, #3 Miami, to face Nebraska in its national championship game.
 The Orange Bowl was scheduled for New Year's night in Miami, while Penn State would face Oregon the following afternoon in the Rose Bowl (New Year's Day fell on a Sunday in 1995; when this happens bowls scheduled for January 1 are typically moved back one day).
 This meant that not only would there be a split championship if Miami won, but that Penn State's fate could be sealed before they even had a chance to play their game.
 In the end Nebraska defeated Miami to win the Orange Bowl and became consensus champions despite Penn State's win over Oregon in the Rose Bowl.

 One legacy of the Bowl Coalition was that it cemented the status of the Fiesta Bowl as a major bowl.
 The Fiesta Bowl was by far the youngest of the "Tier 1" bowls.
 Indeed, it was the only "Tier 1" bowl that was less than a half-century old at the time, and was far newer than the "Tier 2" Gator and Sun Bowls.